Lakayy/Lakay-Shelter/README.txt

 ===================================================================================================

-LakayShelter is a Python console application designed to securely store, manage, and protect your seed phrases and private keys.
+LakayShelter is a Python console application designed to securely store, manage, and validate your seed phrases and private keys – now more robust, compatible, and secure than ever in version v1.2.

 ---

 Main Features:

-1. Creation of a secure folder to store encrypted files.
-2. Password management with validation (length, complexity).
-3. AES-GCM encryption of seeds and private keys.
+1. Encrypted storage of seeds and private keys using AES-GCM 256-bit encryption.
+2. Password management with bcrypt hashing and lockout mechanism after multiple failed attempts.
+3. Full support for many common key formats, with strict validation rules.
-4. Add, view, and delete seeds via a simple console interface.
+4. Add, view, and delete encrypted seeds via an intuitive console menu.
-5. Change the main password with re-encryption of all data.
+5. Labels for seeds (optional, editable, preserved on password change).
-6. Secure authentication verification at startup.
+6. Secure folder creation and password-protected access.
+7. All validation and encryption done locally – your data never leaves your machine.

 ---

+Supported Key Formats:

+- Hexadecimal (64 characters)
+- Base58 (commonly used in Solana, 40–90 characters)
+- WIF (Wallet Import Format: starts with 5, K, or L)
+- Compressed WIF
+- Mini private keys (starts with S)
+- BIP38 encrypted keys (starts with 6P)
+- xprv extended private keys
+- BIP39 mnemonic phrases (12 or 24 words)

+When validation fails, clear and helpful messages explain the issue and suggest how to correct it.

+---

 Requirements:

 - Python 3.6 or higher
-- Cryptography library (installable via `pip install cryptography`)
+- Install dependencies with:
+pip install cryptography bcrypt

 ---

 Installation:

-1. Clone or copy the program files.
+1. Clone or copy the program files to your machine.
-2. Install the cryptography library if not already installed:
+2. Install dependencies as shown above.
+3. Run the main Python script

 ---

 Getting Started:

-1. On first launch, you will be asked to provide a path to store the secured files.
+1. On first launch, choose a folder to store encrypted data ("Shelter" subfolder will be created).
-2. If no password exists, you will be prompted to create one.
+2. If no password is set, you’ll be prompted to create one.
+It must contain:
-- The password must contain:
-  * At least 8 characters
+   - At least 8 characters
-  * At least one uppercase letter
+   - At least one uppercase letter
-  * At least one lowercase letter
+   - At least one lowercase letter
-  * At least one number
+   - At least one number
-  * At least one special character
+   - At least one special character
-3. Once authenticated, a menu allows you to:
+3. Once authenticated, the menu allows you to:
-- Add a seed phrase or private key (stored encrypted)
+   - Add a seed phrase or private key
-- View stored seeds (decrypted on the fly)
+   - View stored entries
    - Delete a seed
-- Change the main password
+   - Change your main password
    - Exit the application
-4. Data is stored inside a "Shelter" subfolder in the chosen path.
-5. The password is stored in an encrypted file for security.
+4. You can optionally assign a label to each seed for better identification.
+5. Labels are shown as: Seed #xxx

 ---

-Security:

-- Data is encrypted with AES-GCM 256-bit encryption.
+Security Features:

+- AES-GCM encryption ensures strong confidentiality and data integrity.
-- Passwords are strengthened using PBKDF2 + SHA256 key derivation.
+- Passwords are hashed using bcrypt for enhanced protection.
+- Lockout mechanism after 5 failed login attempts, with a 5-minute timeout.
+- All operations are fully offline – no network interaction required.
-- Seeds are never stored in plain text on disk.
+- Seeds and private keys are never stored in plain text.
+- Changing the password re-encrypts all saved data.
-- If the password is lost, data recovery is impossible.
+- If the password is lost, the data cannot be recovered.

 ---

-Notes:

-- Console-based application only.
-- Basic seed validation (no advanced format checks).
-- Designed for single-user use.

----

 Purpose and Use Case:

-LakayShelter is designed to allow you to store your private keys securely on a USB drive or any external storage device, enabling you to access them safely from any computer without leaving unencrypted traces.
-This portability ensures that your sensitive data stays protected while remaining easily accessible wherever you go.
+LakayShelter lets you securely store your sensitive keys on an external drive or offline device.
+This makes it ideal for privacy-focused users and long-term self-custody setups, where portability, safety, and clarity are essential.

 ---

 Support:

-For questions or bug reports, please contact @Lakay1733 on Telegram or on GitHub.
+For questions, feedback or bug reports, contact me on Telegram at @Lakay1733 or GitHub

 ---

-Thank you for using LakayShelter to keep your seeds safe !
+Thank you for using LakayShelter to protect your crypto.

+Stay sovereign.
+Own your keys.